 I honestly did not think that I was going to get anything out of this book but I bought it for two reasons.
-First it was recommended by Mickey Garcia.
-Second it was about Texas and I do talk about South Texas.
+First, it was recommended by Mickey Garcia.
+Second, it was about Texas and I do talk about South Texas.

 Let me tell you, I am super glad that I bought this book.
-This book happens to be about my 10th great grand father Alonso de Leon whom was commissioned as Governor of Coahuila and had the job of finding the French settlement of La Salle.
+This book happens to be about my 10th great grandfather Alonso de Leon who was commissioned as Governor of Coahuila and had the job of finding the French settlement of La Salle.
 It talked about his first expedition along the San Juan River to the Rio Grande.
 Then the book goes on to detail his second expedition to Texas where he finds the French fort in Bahia del Espiritu Santo and how he saved several French from the Indians.
 Not to mention the arrest of John Henry the White King.

-I guess i’ll cut it right here since I do not want to spoil this book for you.
+I guess I’ll cut it right here since I do not want to spoil this book for you.
 If you have Alonso de Leon in your family tree make sure to get a copy of this book.

 Cover of Book: Gallant Outcasts Texas Turmoil 1519 – 1734